sanjsingh07/Domi-chain/docs/src/developing/clients/jsonrpc-api.md

   - `accountKeys: <array[string]>` - List of base-58 encoded public keys used by the transaction, including by the instructions and for signatures.
 The first `message.header.numRequiredSignatures` public keys must sign the transaction.
   - `header: <object>` - Details the account types and signatures required by the transaction.
     - `numRequiredSignatures: <number>` - The total number of signatures required to make the transaction valid.
 The signatures must match the first `numRequiredSignatures` of `message.account_keys`.
     - `numReadonlySignedAccounts: <number>` - The last `numReadonlySignedAccounts` of the signed keys are read-only accounts.
-Programs may process multiple transactions that load read-only accounts within a single PoH entry, but are not permitted to credit or debit lamports or modify account data.
+Programs may process multiple transactions that load read-only accounts within a single PoH entry, but are not permitted to credit or debit tock or modify account data.
 Transactions targeting the same read-write account are evaluated sequentially.
     - `numReadonlyUnsignedAccounts: <number>` - The last `numReadonlyUnsignedAccounts` of the unsigned keys are read-only accounts.
   - `recentBlockhash: <string>` - A base-58 encoded hash of a recent block in the ledger used to prevent transaction duplication and to give transactions lifetimes.
   - `instructions: <array[object]>` - List of program instructions that will be executed in sequence and committed in one atomic transaction if all succeed.